arthur-mdn/buzzer-app.fr/README.md

 # Getting Started with Buzzer-App
 A buzzer-app with a server and a client.
 Made with React, NodeJS and Socket.io.
-Usefull for quizzes and games for your parties like blindtest.
+Useful for quizzes and games for your parties like blind-test.

 ## Installation
 ```bash